OMG! Look back at 'Scandal' before it ends

-As Olivia and the gang prepare for one final emotional rollercoaster of a season to begin, let's take a look back at the moments over the past six years that made it pretty hard to pick our jaws up off the floor.
+As Olivia and the gang prepare for one final emotional rollercoaster of an episode, let's take a look back at the moments over the past seven seasons that made it pretty hard to pick our jaws up off the floor.

 Season 2, Episode 7: "Defiance"